szaza/tensorflow-java-examples-spring/README.md

 Download the frozen graph and the label file

-Before compiling the source code you have to place the frozen graph and the label file into the `./graph/` directory.
+Before compiling the source code you have to place the frozen graph and the label file into the `./graph/YOLO` directory.
 Download one of my graphs from my [google drive](https://drive.google.com/drive/folders/1GfS1Yle7Xari1tRUEi2EDYedFteAOaoN).
 There are two graphs: tiny-yolo-voc.pb and yolo-voc.pb.
 The tiny-yolo.pb has a lower size, however it is less accurate than the yolo-voc.pb.
+Modify the [application.yml](https://github.com/szaza/tensorflow-java-examples-spring/blob/master/src/main/resources/application.yml) configuration file if it is necessary.
+Here you can increase the file upload limit also.

 Compile with Gradle